Mathews-Gigi/Animated-Cynthia-Website-Clone/Readme.md

 ## Lessons Learned

-I buils this website to learn to work with CSS Animation and Advance Client Side Web Dev techniques
+I buils this website to learn to work with CSS Animation and Advance Client Side Web Dev techniques.
+A great opportunity to learn and work in Front end CSS and client Experience .